helderlj/helderlj/README.md

 ## I'm a Husband, Pet Tutor, Developer, and a Friend!!

-- 🔭 Currently I'm a I.T Coordinator at [company]!
+- 🔭 Currently I'm a I.T Coordinator at Graphis[company]!
 - 🌱 I’m currently learning Angular
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Be more productive as a developer, learn a different thing each day, take my current projects to the next level